 Launched in Spring 2013, the Invoking the Pause (ITP) Scholarship Fund is made possible by the generous support of Maggie Kaplan.
 Maggie Kaplan is the Executive Director of Invoking the Pause, an environmental grants program designed to advance public awareness and engagement about climate change issues. $1,000 - $3,000

 With administrative offices located in the Presidio, a former military base on the northern tip of the San Francisco Peninsula, Presidio Graduate School is committed to providing financial scholarships to U.S. Veterans. $2,500 - $4,500

 Are you a frequent blogger about sustainability and more specifically, one of Presidio Graduate Schools academic focus areas?
 Up to $2,700

 This award is presented to a returning or entering MPA student who is passionate about the social justice pillar of sustainability.
 This award is made in memory of Eric Sharp, C13 (PA2), his love for life, his classmates, and Presidio.
 Up to $3,000

-Newly admitted students who are employees of B Corp certified organizations qualify for a 15% tuition scholarship and waiver of the application fee.
+Newly admitted students who are employees of B Corp certified organizations qualify for a 15% tuition scholarship.

 In keeping with the school’s mission to educate the next generation of business and policy leaders in the sustainability field, Presidio will award Graduate Community Service Merit Scholarships on a competitive basis to a limited number of incoming MPA students who have demonstrated exceptional achievements in community service activities in either paid or volunteer positions. $4,000 - $5,000